Publisher: See Above

-Portal 2 is the ingeniously devised sequel to the original Portal, an all-time classic which garnered a huge fanbase.
+Portal 2 is the ingenious sequel to the original Portal, an all-time classic that garnered a huge fanbase of teenage gamers.
 It transformed the 1st-person puzzle platformer genre by coining the motto “to think with portals”.
 Portal 2 takes you through unexplored parts of the Aperture Science Labs as Chell, after being in suspension for 9999 hours.

 Genre: An Action-Adventure Puzzle Game

 But this time around, they’re adding in a comedic robot sidekick, doubling the number of test chambers, and of course, reuniting the player with the cynically snarky GLaDOS who is upset about what happened at the end of the first game.
 There are two game modes, one dedicated to single players and the other for co-op campaigns.